 More than 10.6 million pistols, revolvers, shotguns, rifles and misc. firearms were manufactured in the United States in 2020 [source: Bureau of Alcohol, Tobacco, Firearms and Explosives].
 In 2019, firearms were used in 14,414 homicides [source: CDC].
 And a Geneva-based Small Arms Survey found that in 2017, United States civilians held almost 40 percent of the world's firearms, with about 121 firearms for every 100 residents in the U.S. The research group found that of the 857 million civilian-held firearms worldwide, 393 million are in the U.S., which is more than civilians have in the other top 25 countries combined.

 With all of these guns, it may seem like the chances of being shot are pretty good.
-In 1997, Americans had a 1 in 2,317 chance of being shot, based on the population and number of gunshot wounds [source: Centers for Disease Control].
+In 2015, Americans had a 1 in 315 chance of being killed by a gun, based on the population and number of assaults by gun [source: Mosher and Gould].
 So if someone near you pulls out a gun, what should you do?

-Ed Sizemore, a firearms specialist at the Federal Law Enforcement Training Center, says that for the average bystander, retreat is the best idea.
+Ed Sizemore, a lead instructor at the Federal Law Enforcement Training Center's Firearms Division, says that for the average bystander, retreat is the best idea.
 If that isn't possible, Sizemore says, take cover.
 Hiding behind an object that can absorb the force of the rounds is a good idea.
 So, too, is getting down on the floor, which presents a smaller target for a shooter.

-But if you are ever faced with a choice of where to take a bullet -- say, a choice given to you by an angry loan shark -- where should you take it?
-Read the next page to find out.
+But if you are ever faced with a choice of where to take a bullet — say, a choice given to you by an angry loan shark — where should you take it?